PrincessEmilu/shiro-game/instructions/Milestone Instructions.md

 4. Update how tasks are being managed as needed in the main [Production](doc/Production.md) document
 5. Add a summary of the milestone's progress and lessons learned to [doc/milestones.md](doc/milestones.md) _(The more thought you put into this, the easier it will be to write the [postmortem](doc/postmortem.md) at the end of the project.)_
 6. Make a final release tag (vN.0) and document what it contains in [src/Release Notes.md](src/Release Notes.md)

+### Making the release tag
+1. Go to the home page for your group repo
+2. Click on “Commits” near the top of the page
+3. Click on the commit that contains the version of code you want us to grade
+4. On the top right, select Options -> Tag
+5. When creating the tag, **enter “vX.0” as the tag name** (ONLY those 4 characters where X is the current milestone number).
+Make sure to also include your release notes.
+6. After creating the tag, you should see a summary page for the tag
+7. Copy the URL and submit that as the link for the group milestone dropbox in myCourses.